ImageMagick/Usage-Markdown/thumbnails/index.md

 Curtisy of [Fred Weinhaus's Tidbits Page](http://www.fmwconcepts.com/imagemagick/tidbits/image.php#pad_crop_square).

-This is a simplier version, but will lose any meta-data (like comment strings or profiles) the image may have.
+This is a simpler version, but will lose any meta-data (like comment strings or profiles) the image may have.

 ~~~
 convert thumbnail.gif -set option:size '%[fx:min(w,h)]x%[fx:min(w,h)]' \